 Running can be super tough on your body, especially if you are pushing the boundaries and attempting to run Ultramarathon distances.
 That’s why it’s important to give your body time to recover after each run.

-Recovery is the process of your body repairing the damage that was done during exercise, often resulting in sore muscles and muscle pain.
+Recovery is the process of your body repairing damage to the muscle tissue from workouts, often resulting in sore muscles and muscle pain.
 This includes muscle repair, tissue regeneration, and the replenishment of energy stores.

 Recovery is essential for preventing injuries and allowing you to improve your running performance over time.